lauraclay/coder-html-css-lessons/Lesson-2/student-instructions-2.md

 `<hr />`

-HR stands for “Horizontal Rule” and it’s an HTML element designed to divide content on a page.
+HR stands for 'Horizontal Rule' and it’s an HTML element designed to divide content on a page.

 ![](final.png)